General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 New Zealand citizens must have a passport that is valid for the period of intended stay in Martinique.
 No visa is required, for stays of up to 90 days.

-There is very little crime in Martinique but visitors should take sensible precautions and avoid isolated areas, including beaches, after dark and not carry large amounts of cash or jewellery.
+There is very little crime in Martinique but visitors should take sensible precautions and avoid isolated areas after dark, and not carry large amounts of cash or jewellery.
 Valuables and travel documents should, where possible, be left in safety deposit boxes and hotel safes.

 Emergency Phone Number